joe-watkins/MCP-Builder/README.md

 This project includes a fun example JSON dataset to help you create your first MCP server: **Ferengi Rules of Acquisition** from Star Trek!
 This is perfect for learning how to build an MCP server that serves data.

+Once you get the MCP Server Builder set up, you can use the `create_mcp_server` tool to generate a server that provides access to this dataset - or just use a prompt.
+The builder will analyze the JSON file and automatically include the Resources capability, making it easy to serve the data to your AI assistant.

 ### What's Included

 The `docs/ferengi-rules-of-acquisition.json` file contains 200+ Rules of Acquisition—the sacred commercial guidelines of the Ferengi species.
 Each rule includes: